 In fact, the first DIY dry shampoo I made was with baking soda.

-While I was satisfied with how it worked, I found out that extended and intensive use of baking soda can damage your hair.
+While I was satisfied with how it worked, I discovered that extended and intensive use of baking soda could damage your hair.

 Baking soda (sodium bentonite) has a pH level of 9.

 A study found that products with a pH higher than 5.5 may increase friction, cause frizz, hair breakage, and enhance hair tangling.